-In calendar year 2015, demand for semiconductor equipment increased relative to calendar year 2014, as technology inflections led to higher investments.
+In calendar year 2016, demand for semiconductor equipment increased relative to calendar year 2015 as technology inflections led to higher investments.
 Against this backdrop, Lam delivered record financial performance.

-Highlights for calendar year 2015:
+Highlights for calendar year 2016:

-- Achieved record revenues of approximately \$5.9 billion for the calendar year, representing a 21% increase over calendar year 2014; - Generated operating cash flow of approximately \$1.2 billion, which represents approximately 21% of revenues; - Repurchased approximately 3.4 million shares of common stock, returning approximately \$259 million to stockholders; and - Paid approximately \$153 million in dividends to stockholders.
+- achieved record revenues of approximately \$6.4 billion for the calendar year, representing an 8% increase over calendar year 2015; - generated operating cash flow of approximately \$1.5 billion, which represents approximately 23% of revenues; and - generated sufficient cash flow to support payment of approximately \$191 million in dividends to stockholders, a 25% increase compared to calendar year 2015.